 Ladies and gentlemen, this stuff is HARD.

 If you’ve been under the impression that Passive Income of any kind is easy, well, you do need to check yourself at the door.
-Sure, there are some passive income experts out there – folks like Pat Flynn are really cool individuals who have it all together – but behind the scenes, they have worked their tales off (Mr. Flynn, for instance, joined Twitter in March of 2008 – so yeah, it’s an “overnight success that took ten years”).
+Sure, there are some passive income experts out there – folks like Pat Flynn are really cool individuals who have it all together – but behind the scenes, they have worked their tails off (Mr. Flynn, for instance, joined Twitter in March of 2008 – so yeah, it’s an “overnight success that took ten years”).